Skip to content

 • Struct-as-set for @type and depends_on. {LXCContainer: true} gives O(1) membership checks.
 Patterns test resource["@type"][SomeType] != _|_ instead of iterating a list.

-• Generic field names. host (not node), container_id (not lxcid), vm_id (not vmid).
+• Generic field names. host (not node), container_id (not lxcid).
 Providers map generic names to platform-specific commands.
-This decouples the graph from any single platform.

 Actions are executable operations.
 Two schemas serve different purposes: